Chemoinfomatics/.github/profile/README.md

 We actively collaborate with industry partners, academic institutions, and research organizations.
 If you are interested in collaborating with us, please [get in touch](mailto:chokh@ssu.ac.kr).

 ### Join Us
 We are always looking for motivated students and researchers to join our team.
-For more information on current openings and how to apply, please visit our [AICADD Lab](https://aicadd.ssu.ac.kr/).
+For more information on current openings and how to apply, please visit our [Chemoinformatics Lab](https://aicadd.ssu.ac.kr/).

 ### Contact
 For any inquiries, please contact us at: